FrontlineHonors-Classof2022-slider-1024×430

 I work for a large organization or a franchise.
 Will you accept more than one entry for our organization?

-Yes, we will accept a maximum of 2 nominations for individuals from any organization.
+Yes.
+We will accept a maximum of two (2) nominations for individuals from any organization.
 Once the limit is achieved, any subsequent nominations received will be notified that the maximum number of submissions has already been reached for the annual program.

-No, we encourage those working in either non-profit or public / governmental agencies to apply as well.
+No. We encourage those working in for-profit, non-profit or public/governmental agencies to apply for the program.

 Do prior honors or credentials matter?